findmypast/testing-react-workshop/enzyme-examples.md

 Below is **one** test asserting the user name exists in the `ProfileBox` component.

-In the `before` the component is rendered to the dom (using jsdom).
-The `setTimeout` is used to force the before to wait to ensure the component is mounted. (bit of a hack.)
+In the `before` function a component is rendered to the dom (using [jsdom](https://github.com/tmpvar/jsdom)).
+The `setTimeout` is used to wait 20ms, allowing extra time for the component to mounted. (this is a hack.)

-In the `after` the component is removed for clean up.
+In the `after` the component is removed for clean up and a `setTimeout` is used for similar reasons as mentioned before.

+`findDOMNode` is used to get the rendered component from the DOM, allowing access to stand DOM API which can be used to assert on as shown in the `it`.

 ```JavaScript
 describe('User profile', () => {